comunica/Article-SSWS2020-AMF/content/evaluation.md

 For this experiment, average CPU usage increased from 31.65% (no AMF) to 40.56% (all AMF) when caching is enabled.
 Furthermore, when looking at the raw HTTP logs, we observe that by _always_ exposing AMFs, we use 28.66% of the total number of HTTP requests compared to not exposing AMFs.
-As such, AMFs significantly reduce the number of required HTTP requests at the cost of a ~10% increase in server load.
+As such, AMFs significantly reduce the number of HTTP requests at the cost of ~10% more server load.

-#### Network Bandwidth
-{:.display-block}

 <figure id="plot_delay_none">
 <center>